NYUGameCenter/UnityResources/README.md

 ## Builds

-Builds are a sharable versions of your game, built for a particular platform (windows, iOS, etc.).
+Builds are sharable versions of your game, built for a particular platform (windows, iOS, etc.).
 You need to build your work in order to share it with others or sell it.

 ### Super Unity Build ([Link](https://github.com/Chaser324/unity-build))